kmac/mlbv-archived/README.md

     mlbv --yesterday -t tor  # play yesterday's Blue Jays game (see below for options on specifying dates)

+#### Doubleheader

+If a game is a doubleheader then you can select the second game using the `-g/--game` argument.
+By default it will select the first game.

 ### Fetching

 If you pass the `-f/--fetch` option, instead of launching the video player, the selected stream is saved to